sjl/.plan/README.markdown

 That's as far as I got today.
 Next step is to clean up this mess and get it into the `Makefile`.

+## 2020-02-06

+Refactored the `Makefile` and added in all the alignment stuff.
+Wrote up the weekly report far too late.